 Take a mid-week break and come join us for some laughs at Warehouse 101.
 Every Wednesday, in addition to serving great food and drinks, we feature new comedians who are sure to make you laugh.
 Two FREE hilarious shows start at 7 pm and 9 pm.
 Join us this week and check it out!

 Friday & Saturday night, Warehouse 101 is live!
 That's right, get your groove on and dance the night away to live music each night or stop in for a cool drink, great food and conversation.
-(2 Drink minimum during live entertainment.)

 Live entertainment is tentative and subject to change without notice.

-Since their first meeting in elementary school in Manchester, England, the 4-members of Toyz knew they were destined for Rock-N-Roll infamy.
+Since their first meeting in elementary school in Manchester, England, the four members of Toyz knew they were destined for Rock-N-Roll infamy.
 They first broke into the rock scene in 1991 with their debut album, "Toejam--Something Smells Like Little Feet."
 The band then released their latest album Llamapalooza Live 2007, which layers Kevin Mason's melodramatic vocal work with bassist Alex Arguinzoni's astute, pro-llama political commentary, along with Vinnie Cavarra's crowd-pleasing, knee-pad driven, amp turned to 11 power chords.
 They evoke a genre that literally defines, and yet defies, album rock.